rfaulk/developers.spiceworks.com/source/documentation/cloud-apps/authentication.md

 The Spiceworks SDK will communicate between the <iframe> containing your cloud app and the parent window of the Spiceworks application.
 Using its own cryptographic verification, the SDK will authenticate the hosting application.
-If all goes well, the Javascript promise is fulfilled and your first function is called with the `environment` object.
+If all goes well, the JavaScript promise is fulfilled and your first function is called with the `environment` object.
 If not, the promise is rejected and your second function is called with error information.